Cytnx-dev/Cytnx/docs/source/Guide.rst

 ..
 Note::
     In C++, there is a namespace **cytnx**.

-Aliases in python modules and C++ namespaces can be used equivalently, for example if we want to alias cytnx as cy,
+Aliases in Python modules and C++ namespaces can be used equivalently, for example if we want to alias cytnx as cy,

-In python :
+In Python :

 .. code-block:: python
     :linenos: